openshift-integration/camel-k-example-event-streaming/README.didact.md

 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=camelTerm$$oc%20get%20services%20-n%20event-streaming-kafka-cluster&completion=Get%20the%20AMQ%20Streams%20services.
 "Get the AMQ Streams services"){.didact})

+They provide the addresses of the services running on the cluster and can be used to fill in the values on the properties file.

 We start by opening [./config/demo-config.yaml](didact://?commandId=vscode.open&projectFilePath=./config/demo-config.yaml&newWindow=false&completion=Ok.
 "Edit the config map"){.didact} and editing the parameters.
 The section we need to edit is the data element, named ```application.properties```.
 The content needs to be adjusted to point to the correct addresses of the brokers.
 It should be similar to this:

 ```